 The Government sector has long been the most stable of all employment sectors.
 While changes in production and services are common, government work remain relatively steady and grows in proportion to population growth.
-Between 2000 and 2016, employment in Government & Government Enterprises increased from 52,631to 61,588, or 12.5% (Figure E-18).
+There are currently 8,537 employed with the federal government, 9,106 with state government, and 18,777 with local governments.
+As of January 2022, there were 36,420 people employed in government across the CSRA.